imalokvr/weather-forecast/README.md

 ### How to test?

-- Hit http endpoint using any tool such as postman or curl
+- Hit the following endpoint using any tool such as postman or curl
 	- URL : http://localhost:8080/data/mumbai
 	- Method : GET